riccardo-bottini/chaosmonkey/README.md

     kubectl apply -f manifest/k8s-chaosmonkey-deploy.yaml
     ```
 ---
-You can also set the fixed rate scheduler and the initial delay in the same config map in the same way.
+You can also set the fixed rate interval and the initial delay of the scheduler in the same config map in the same way with the properties "scheduler-fixedrate" and "scheduler-initialdelay".

-#
 I'm not responsible of any errors in your cluster caused by a pod deletion made with this app ;D